JetBrains/kotlin-native/LIBRARIES.md

     - manifest - A file in *java property* format describing the library.
 ```

-An example layout can be found in `klib/stdlib` directory of your installation.
+An example layout can be found in the `klib/stdlib` directory of your installation.